ProgrammerAL/Presentations-2025/atlanta-cloud-conference-2025/presentation.md

 ---

+# After the cloud...

+- More abstractions were added
+- IaaS/PaaS/SaaS
+- Serverless was born

+---

 # What is Serverless?

+- Started with Compute
+  - Grew to other types of services
 - Care about the Servers, less
 - High level abstraction over the platform
   - Devs ignore: OS/CPU/Memory/Disk Space/etc